LawnchairLauncher/lawnicons/.github/CONTRIBUTING.md

 Note that the 14px width should be used if an icon is too minimal or does not have enough surrounding details.
 You can check whether it should use 14px if the stroke width looks too thin alongside other icons.
 (More information in the [Figma document](https://www.figma.com/community/file/1227718471680779613))

-In addition to the above, the icons must have an outlined (not filled) style and the colour must be black (**#FFFFFF**).
-If the original icon has a filled style, you should change the icon to adhere to the guidelines as seen below.
+In addition to the above, the icons must have an outlined (not filled) style and the colour must be black `#000000`.
+If the original icon has a filled style, change the icon to adhere to the guidelines as seen below.

 ![](images/contributing-image-2.png)